 Morning

 Start off the day with a thrilling visit to The Ledge at Skydeck Chicago.
-Students will step onto glass-floored balconies that jut out 4.3 feet from the Willis Tower, offering sweeping views of the Chicago skyline, Lake Michigan, and four states.
-Visit Skydeck Chicago’s city-themed museum on the first floor before your group begins their trip up the tower.
-Fun fact: Located on the 103rd floor of the Willis Tower, Skydeck Chicago is the highest observation deck in the country at 1,353 feet above the ground.
+Students will step onto glass-floored balconies that jut out 4.3 feet (1.3 meters) from the Willis Tower, offering sweeping views of the Chicago skyline, Lake Michigan, and four states.
+Before your group begins their trip up the tower, visit Skydeck Chicago’s city-themed museum on the first floor.
+Hands-on exhibits teach students about historic moments and landmarks, take them on a video tour of Chicago’s world-renowned architecture, and introduce them to some of Chicago’s famous foods (think pizza and hot dogs!).

 Afternoon

-Students will be awestruck viewing Impressionist paintings at the Art Institute of Chicago — it’s the largest collection outside of Paris — in addition to amazing works by the likes of Van Gogh, Dali, Picasso, and many more.
 Fun fact: The Art Institute of Chicago’s collection of 300,000 pieces includes paintings by influential American artist Georgia O’Keeffe, a former student at the School of the Art Institute of Chicago, who had her first retrospective there in 1943 when she was in her 50s.

-Stroll through magnificent Millennium Park, stopping to admire attractions like the splashy Crown Fountain, architecturally impressive Jay Pritzker Pavilion that hosts free concerts, reflective Cloud Gate sculpture (affectionately known as “The Bean”), and the blooming Lurie Garden.
-Fun fact: Millennium Park acts as a 24.5-acre rooftop garden, covering an underground parking garage and commuter train lines.
+Stroll through magnificent Millennium Park, stopping to admire attractions like the splashy Crown Fountain, architecturally impressive Jay Pritzker Pavilion that hosts free summer concerts, and the reflective Cloud Gate sculpture (affectionately known as “The Bean”).
+Go on a tour of the blooming Lurie Garden — just one of the beautiful gardens of Millennium Park — and arrange for a volunteer to lead a private tour focusing on native plants and urban habitats.

 You can request that some of Chicago’s iconic sights be included on a private group bicycle tour with Bobby’s Bike Hike Chicago.